bigfrog10/python-tutorial/python_installation.md

 it’s very likely we run into all kind of conflicts from different packages as we install more and more packages.
 To avoid this problem, we create isolated Python environments for different purposes.
 Pip and Anaconda both can create virtual environments.
+We will go with Anaconda virtual environments because we want to let Anaconda handle C/C++ lib compilation.

-## miniconda installation
+## Miniconda Installation
 The official Miniconda site is: https://docs.conda.io/en/latest/miniconda.html.
 It contains only conda, Python, and small number of essential packages.

-Download the 64 bit latest version and Python 3 for your target OS.
+Download the latest 64-bit version and Python 3 version for your target OS.
 Before installation, unset PYTHONHOME and PYTHONPATH first.

 We refer the installation directory as %CONDA_INSTALL% throughout this document.